 How Does Chronic Pain and Opiate Addiction Occur?

 Chronic pain can be a debilitating condition.
-Many people have a low tolerance to pain, and suffering with it can cause much misery.
+Many people have a low tolerance for pain, and suffering from it can cause much misery.
 When this occurs, they may reach out to a doctor for help.
 Consequently, the doctor prescribes them opiate pain medication.
 Examples of opiate medication are morphine and codeine.

 - Taking too much.
 This can happen after your body becomes tolerant of the drug, and you need more to feel the same effects